ChilliCream/graphql-platform/website/src/blog/2023-02-08-new-in-hot-chocolate-13/2023-02-08-new-in-hot-chocolate-13.md

         .ToDictionaryAsync(t => t.Id, cancellationToken);
 ```

-The source generator will take the above code and generate the actual DataLoader for us which you consequently can use in your resolvers just as if you wrote all of this on your own.
+The source generator will take the above code and generate the actual DataLoader for us, which you can consequently use in your resolvers, just as if you wrote all of this on your own.
 This works even with things like entity framework, where we could not execute with multiple threads on the same context.
 In the past, this would have made you write a ton of additional code to create scope or handle DBContextFactory.
 With Hot Chocolate 13, it's just one additional switch on the `DataLoaderAttribute`.

 ```csharp
 [DataLoader(ServiceScope = DataLoaderServiceScope.DataLoaderScope)]